Justin Willson

 Profile

-Justin Willson is currently the Mellon Postdoctoral Fellow in Art History Leadership at the Cleveland Museum of Art and Case Western Reserve University.
+Justin Willson is the Mellon Postdoctoral Fellow in Art History Leadership at the Cleveland Museum of Art and Case Western Reserve University.
 Justin specializes in medieval art with a focus on Byzantium and Russia.
 His research emphasizes the history of interpretation and premodern theories of aesthetic value.

 Justin returned to academia in 2013 after five years of teaching high school literature and running a neighborhood rehabilitation nonprofit in Southwest Georgia.
 He studied philosophy and literature as an undergraduate at the University of Georgia and worked broadly in visiting programs at Yale and the University of Chicago before coming to Princeton in 2015.
 At Princeton, Justin wrote his dissertation under Professors Charles Barber, Beatrice Kitzinger, and Paul Bushkovitch (Yale).

 Justin’s research has been supported by the Seeger Center for Hellenic Studies, the Center for the Study of Religion, the Committee for the Study of Late Antiquity, the Mary Jaharis Center for Byzantine Art and Culture, and Hillwood Estates, Museum & Gardens.
-He is the recipient of The Frank J. Mather Jr. Memorial Graduate Award (2019) and a Fulbright Grant (2018-19) to Moscow State University where he worked with Professors E. S. Smirnova and A. S. Preobrazhensky.
+He is the recipient of The Frank J. Mather Jr. Memorial Graduate Award (2019) and a Fulbright Grant (2018–19) to Moscow State University where he worked with Professors E. S. Smirnova and A. S. Preobrazhensky

 Selected Publications

-“On the Aesthetic of Diagrams in Byzantine Art,” Speculum 98, no. 3 (forthcoming, 2023) [15,502 words]
+“On the Aesthetic of Diagrams in Byzantine Art,” Speculum 98, no. 3 (July 2023) [15,502 words]

-“Transferring Jerusalem to Muscovy: Maksim Grek’s Letter and Its Afterlife,” with Ashley Morse, The Russian Review 82, no. 2 (forthcoming, 2023) [9,401 words]
+Transferring Jerusalem to Muscovy: Maksim Grek’s Letter and Its Afterlife,” with Ashley Morse, The Russian Review 82, no. 2 (2023): 248-62 (Open access)

-“The Terminus in Late Byzantine Literature and Aesthetics,” Word & Image 38, no. 4 (forthcoming, 2022) [10,216 words]
+The Terminus in Late Byzantine Literature and Aesthetics,” Word & Image 38, no. 4 (2022): 435–47

 The ho Ôn (ὁ ὤν) Inscription in Christ’s Halo,” Jahrbuch der Österreichischen Byzantinistik 71 (2021): 395–415.